calvincchan/money-book-api/README.md

 ## Installation

 1. `yarn install`.
-2. `cp .env-example .env` and then adding the settings.
+2. `cp .example-env .env` and then edit the settings.
 3. `yarn dev` for development.
 4. `yarn build && yarn start` for production.